jeredb/Delegated-and-deferred/readme.md

 Lastly, if you understand applications like Alfred, LaunchBar, FastScripts or any other type of application, you can use this script there, but you probably already know how to do that.

+## Changing the icon

+Follow the steps [here](http://osxdaily.com/2013/06/04/change-icon-mac/) to change the icon of the AppleScript, this will show up in OmniFocus and make everything beautiful.

 ## Where things can go sideways

 - You must have the Pro version of OmniFocus 2